shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## IFTTT - Connecting to A Voice Assistant

-IFTTT, short for "If This Then That", provides a convenient way to create a hub that conncects a variety of services (including voice assistants) where they can interact with each another according to a set of used-defined rules.
+IFTTT, short for "If This Then That", provides a convenient way to create a hub that conncects a variety of services (including voice assistants) where they can interact with each another based on a set of used-defined rules.

-First, create a new applet.
-As you might have guesseed, every applet on IFTTT follows the "If This Then That" structure:
+First, let's create a new applet.
+As the name implies, every applet on IFTTT follows the "If This Then That" structure:

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/1.jpg" />
 </div>

-Next, configure the "if this" part and choose the Google Assistant option.
+Next, configure the "If This" part and choose the Google Assistant option.
 You might be asked to link your Google account to IFTTT.

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/2.jpg" />